vishvAsa/notes/history/paganology/Trans-eurasian/hunnic/turks/_index.md

 In a sense east Asian males progressively replaced Iranic type males (chased away/ killed).
 But the male line persists: for e.g. R1a1a Y haplogroup is quite common in some Uighur and Qinghai Mongol populations.
 They are likely remnants of old Iranics and Aran-s who were allied to the Khan

+The turkic expansion is more like a 50-10% replacement (though the 10% is weighted in the most populous area, turkey, 50% in places like kazakhstan).

 ## Kök Türük Göktürk Khaganate
 - [Kök Türük (Gök Türk = Blue Turk)](https://manasataramgini.wordpress.com/2010/03/06/the-epic-on-stone/)
 - They took over from the Hunnic Rouran khanate.